FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation

-This package estimates linear factor models on sparse datasets (as in the Netflix problem).
+This package estimates linear factor models on sparse datasets (i.e. datasets where there is not one observation per (id x time) combination).

 For an observation `i`, denote `(jλ(i), jf(i))` the associated pair (id x time).
 This package estimates the set of coefficients `beta`, of factors `(f1, .., fr)` and of loadings `(λ1, ..., λr)` that solve